 The 40-minute drive from Cape Town takes visitors along a choice of two picturesque tourist routes, Boyes Drive on the coast past St James and Kalk Bay, or the Ou Kaapse Weg Pass over the mountain.

-The stately clubhouse sits prominently on the lower slopes of the Silvermine range in the Fish Hoek Valley, and has magnificent vistas of the False Bay coastline.
-On the top floor is the Raymond Ackerman Golf Academy, where learners partake in educational and life skills programmes.
+The stately double-storey clubhouse sits prominently on the lower slopes of the Silvermine range in the Fish Hoek Valley, and has magnificent vistas of the course and the False Bay coastline.

 Like many of the older courses in Cape Town it’s relatively short at under 6 000 metres, but that’s what makes it so popular.
 It’s fun for everyone.
 Longer hitters will be tempted to drive the green on a few par 4s, yet the challenge at Clovelly lies more in accuracy than in distance.
 And the charm of Clovelly lies in its natural beauty, the undulating character of the holes, set in a narrow valley between the rocky mountain slope on one side and sand dunes on the other.